AnonCatalyst/InstaSurface/README.md

 # InstaSurface

 Welcome to InstaSurface!
+InstaSurface is your go-to tool for quickly fetching essential information from Instagram profiles without the need to log in.
+It provides you with surface-level details, ensuring a seamless experience while respecting privacy.
-Your tool for fetching Instagram profile info without login.
-Explore usernames and uncover key insights with ease.
-Get started today! 😊📷
+Explore usernames effortlessly and uncover key profile insights with ease.
+Get started with InstaSurface today! 😊📷

 ## Script Explanation